alcatrazEscapee/hexlands/README.md

 - `seed` is a `long`.
 It is the seed of the world.
 (This will be overriden by a seed in the world creation screen, or server.properties if not present.)
 - `settings` is a [Noise Settings](https://minecraft.fandom.com/wiki/Custom_world_generation#Noise_settings) used by the dimension.
 The default value is `"minecraft:overworld"`.
 - `biome_source` is an object representing the biomes in the world.
 It must be a Hex Lands biome source, with the following fields:
     - `type` is a string identifying what biome source to use.
-Must be `hexlands:hexlands`
+Must be `hexlands:hexlands`.
     - `seed` is a long.
 It is the seed used by the biome source.
 (This will be overriden by a seed in the world creation screen, or server.properties if not present.)
     - `biome_source` is the biome source used by the hexlands biomes.
 It can be any biome source in vanilla.
 The default one used is `minecraft:vanilla_layered`.
 This will include modded biomes if they add biomes to the normal overworld.
     - `biome_scale` is a double between `0.01` and `1000`.
 It represents the scale of the biomes in hexes.
 Lower values will make biomes closer together, larger values will create more adjacent hexes of the same biome.
 The default in the overworld is `8`, the default in the nether is `4`.